-- 2 Select the Restore Files tab.

-- 3 Click Actions > Specify NetBackup Machines and Policy Type.
+- 2 Select the Restore Files tab. - 3 Click Actions > Specify NetBackup Machines and Policy Type.

-- 4 Specify the following:
+Specify the following:

-Server to use for backup and restores The NetBackup master server that directed the backup Source client for The VMware virtual machine that was backed up. restores Click Search VM Clients to search or browse for a virtual machine.
+Server to use for The NetBackup primary server that directed the backup backup and restores Source client for The VMware virtual machine that was backed up. restores Click Search VM Clients to search or browse for a virtual machine.
 Use this option to locate a virtual machine in a large, multi-layered virtual environment.
 See "Browse and search virtual machines for restore" on page 232.
 Or enter the type of name that was selected for the Primary VM identifier option on the policy VMware tab.
 For example, if the Primary VM identifier option is set to VM host name, enter the virtual machine's host name.
-Destination client for restores This field defaults to the same client selected in the Source client for restores field.
+Destination client This field defaults to the same client selected in the Source for restores client for restores field.
 You select the destination client in the wizard, so you do not have to change this field.

-Policy type for restores Select VMware.
+Policy type for restores

+Select VMware.